1790 – Daly’s Club House, College Green, Dublin

 Elevation of Daly’s Club House, College Green, 1823 Wide Street Commission Map 445/2.
 Part of the facade still remains.
-Daly’s Club House, was a gentlemen’s club in Dublin, Ireland, a centre of social and political life between its origins in about 1750 and its end in 1823.
+Daly’s Club House, was a gentlemen’s club and a centre of social and political life between its opening in about 1750 and its end in 1823.
 In 1790 a number of members of Daly’s who were also members of the Irish Parliament paid for a new club house at number 3, College Green, close to the Irish Houses of Parliament.